-How to story adversity and growth.As Joseph and Linley (2005) suggested, enduring distress is an important step in facilitating growth.
+How to story adversity and growth

+As Joseph and Linley (2005) suggested, enduring distress is an important step in facilitating growth.
 Thus despite the inherently positive nature of researching growth related experiences in sport, researchers should be aware of the underlying difficulties that may be synchronous to these positive experiences and seek to unravel and invite participants’ responses about the paradox of sport participation following adversity.
 Yet as Carless (2008, p.
 236) demonstrated, researchers can seek to “minimize the perils of the narrative journey” and the dangers that may arise from talking about, re-living, and revisiting life phases which are potentially traumatic.
 While a number of suggestions have been put forward to safeguard the participant and reduce the demands placed on them by the researcher, worryingly in a number of studies such procedures have also been notably absent.
 As Day and Martinelli (2016) proposed, we need to be cautious of presuming that the initiation of participation or return to participation in sport and exercise after adversity equates to psychological recovery and consequently, the ability to articulate past experiences.
 Thus it is imperative to consider how we can safeguard the research participant.

 As Andersen and Ivarsson (2015) proposed, we need to consider how we can protect participants alongside gaining knowledge of what happens to people in situations that may be traumatizing.
 Primarily, suggestions for protecting participants have focused either on strategies used during interview or on the use of alternative methods to interviews which may be less demanding for participants.
 The use of multiple interviews may be particularly valuable for both researcher and participant when interviewing on growth.
 First, multiple interviews may allow the researcher time to engage in reflection between interviews, consult with a critical friend or mentor, and consider points for exploration in subsequent interviews.
 Second, it may provide opportunities for the researcher to build trust and rapport with the participant.
-As Hydén (2008) suggested, discussion on sensitive topics will be highly dependent on the joint enterprise between researcher and participant, thus the narration of experiences will be relationally defined.
+As Hydén (2008) suggested, discussion of sensitive topics will be highly dependent on the joint enterprise between researcher and participant, thus the narration of experiences will be relationally defined.
 Yet authors such as Andersen and Ivarsson have questioned the limited accounts that are often presented by researchers regarding the relationship between interviewer and interviewee.
 What is important here is that developing relationships over time may not only enhance the research experience for the participant, but can in turn also allow us to better understand the process of growth, the context in which this occurs, as well as providing an indication of the quality of data.